 You may pay 1 rather than pay the mana cost for Rune spells you cast.”

 Notably, Runeforge Champion retrieves Runes from the graveyard, which is pretty handy.
-Considering that Rune of Ascension costs one generic mana and a Blue mana to cast, it’s already clear how the Champion can provide a significant amount of value.
+Considering that Rune of Ascension costs one generic mana and a Blue mana to cast, it’s already clear how the Champion can provide a significant amount of value by removing the colored mana requirement.

 Here’s what Rune of Ascension does, for example: